Blog

 How Macrows fits

 Macrows is a private spreadsheet database for Mac.
 It is built for people who want Airtable-style structure, spreadsheet familiarity, native macOS speed, and no-login local use for local projects.
+The current pricing page lists local use as free, with an account needed only for Pro sharing.

 That makes Macrows a good fit when your work starts in a spreadsheet but now needs: